The Hadean Platform

 Come talk to us on our Discord and join the community.
 Whether you want to talk about ideas of what could be built on the platform, ask questions about the platform, or just share your development stories!

-The Hadean Platform is now publicly available as limited free Platform as a Service.
+The Hadean Platform is now publicly available as both a limited free Platform as a Service and as a premium Platform as a Service offering.
 Download today for free and experience how easy it is to deploy your distributed applications.
-The free version has following limitations, but if you're interested in getting more, please, obtain a license.
+The free version has the following limitations, but if you're interested in getting the unlimited offering, please contact us at [email protected] to obtain a license.

 Number of cores